bbauska/W3Cx-5of5/README.md

 can directly add the callback inside the parenthesis of the AddEventListener call.

-So, let&apos;s see this example&hellip; I&apos;m going to comment the first example, and this time, instead of just adding as an argument the name of the callback, we directly put the body of the callback.
+Let&apos;s see this example&hellip; I&apos;m going to comment the first example, and this time, instead of just adding as an argument the name of the callback, we directly put the body of the callback.

-<so a function&hellip; and we don&apos;t have to indicate a name: it&apos;s an
-anonymous function, an anonymous callback.
+XXso a function&hellip; and we don&apos;t have to indicate a name: it&apos;s an anonymous function, an anonymous callback.
 So, when we click on the page, we will execute this callback that is located exactly as the second argument.